See more stories

 “I saw the devastation caused by whiteflies and viruses,” Dr. Boykin says.
 “The situation was unacceptable, and my skills could be applied to the problem.
 I was also blown away by the amazing scientists in East Africa battling on the front lines of this devastation.
 At that moment, I decided the best use of my time on Earth was to make a difference by partnering with the team on the ground.”

 Pawsey Supercomputing Centre

 The Pawsey Supercomputing Centre supports researchers with supercomputing, data and visualization services across a range of scientific fields.
-Their supercomputer “Magnus” is a petascale Cray® XC™ system and the most powerful system in the Southern Hemisphere.
+Their supercomputer “Magnus” is a petascale Cray® XC™ system and one of the most powerful systems in the Southern Hemisphere.

 Cray® XC™ series supercomputer